Farm to School Institute:

 Institute applications must be submitted by teams, not individuals.
 Teams consist of 4–7 participants and should include a diverse set of collaborators.

-Schools that are part of a public K-12 district or a public charter school in Oregon or Washington can build a team and apply to the Institute as a school-based team.
+Schools that are part of a public K-12 district or a public charter school in Oregon can build a team and apply to the Institute as a school-based team.
 School districts that have 5 or fewer schools may also apply to the Institute as a district-wide team.
 See FAQ “Who should be on a team, and how do we select people to serve on our team?” for more information about school-based and district-wide team considerations.

 School-based teams